Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 This guide provides instructions for using an Azure Verified Module (AVM) as part of your Terraform workflow.
 By leveraging AVM modules, you can rapidly deploy and manage Azure infrastructure without having to write extensive code from scratch.

-On this page, we assume that we need to deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) resource and a Personal Access Token.
+In this guide, we'll deploy deploy a [Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) resource and a Personal Access Token as a secret.

 This article is written for a typical "infra-dev" user (cloud infrastructure professional) who is new to Azure Verified Modules and wants learn how to deploy a module the easiest possible way using AVM.
 The user has a basic understanding of Azure and Bicep templates.